lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

     Template to use when creating job names (and HTCondor plugin then uses for job output filenames).

+**subdirTemplate**
+    Template used by bps and plugins when creating input and job subdirectories.

+**qgraphFileTemplate**
+    Template used when creating QuantumGraph filename.

 **wmsServiceClass**
     Workload Management Service plugin to use.
 For example